-- The safety Manager is responsible for compiling and maintaining the master SDS chemical inventory. - All employees are required to have the SDS link saved as a bookmark to their cell phone.
-Scan the QR Code to access the PK SDS - Supervisor will provide copies of SDS for hazardous materials to any employee upon request.
+- The safety Manager is responsible for compiling and maintaining the master SDS chemical inventory. - All employees are required to have the SDS link saved as a bookmark to their cell phone. - · Scan or click the QR Code to access the PK SDS

+SDS for hazardous materials are available to any employee upon request.